Didisimmons/LILELI-QUIZ-GAME/readME.md

 I'd also like to thank the tutor support team for answering all of my inquiries and offering resources that aided in the resolution of any issues that arose.

-I'd also like to thank Sammy Dartnall, my mentor, for her constant encouragement and advice throughout this project.
+I'd also want to thank my mentor, Sammy Dartnall, for her ongoing encouragement, help, know-how, and advise during this project.